-And nearly all models suggest that the correspondence between semantics and phonology goes through the intermediary of so-called F-marks, which signal focus in the syntax (Selkirk 1995, this volume, Schwarzschild 1999, Féry & Samek-Lodovici 2006).
+And nearly all models suggest that the correspondence between semantics and phonology goes through the intermediary of so-called F-marks which signal focus in the syntax constituent, a p-phrase, has phrasal tones with altogether larger excursions, and the whole register of the focused phrase is raised (see Arnhold 2007).
+Other tone languages mostly use syntactic and morphological operations to signal focus, and nearly no prosody at all, except for the melodies resulting from the changed phrasing.

+(Selkirk 1995, this volume, Schwarzschild 1999, Féry & Samek-Lodovici 2006).

-Many tone languages use F0 only for lexical tone distinctions, or increase or decrease the pitch ranges used in prosodic domains, but do not associate prominent syllables with special, pragmatically induced meanings, as is the case for pitch accents (see Hartmann, this volume).
+Many tone languages use F0 only for lexical tone distinctions, or to increase or decrease the pitch ranges used in prosodic domains, but not for associating prominent syllables with special, pragmatically induced meanings, as is the case for pitch accents (see Hartmann, this volume).